thomasstreet/famous-angular-docs/_site/bower_components/famous-angular/README.md

 # Famo.us/Angular

-Famo.us/Angular is a library that brings Famo.us and AngularJS together.
+Famo.us/Angular is an AngularJS-driven framework for building Famo.us apps.

 Using F/A, you can:
 * Create Famo.us apps using familiar AngularJS tools like controllers, directives, and services.
 * Bring rich Famo.us animations to new or existing AngularJS apps.
 * Use HTML to declare Famo.us UIs, complete with Angular's two-way databinding.
-* Easily embed existing Famo.us apps into AngularJS apps.
+* Easily integrate Famo.us and AngularJS apps.

 ###Read more on the project page: [Famo.us/Angular](http://famo.us/angular)

-This library is under active development and is currently in alpha.
-The library is at a point where you can create powerful apps, and a lot of the core API is reasonably stabilized, but some things are expected to change as the project moves forward.
-Contributors welcome! (see below)

 ##Running (For using F/A in your Angular app)